iason9/iason9/README.md

 - 🙎🏻‍♂️ About Me :  i have been interested in programming since 2013 but never really started doing code and focussing all my energy in code until 2018 that's when i really started practicing in real-world applications and making web apps, it was on that same year that i got my first remote web developer job.
 ---

-- 👨‍💻  I’m currently Buildign an E-commerce website from the groung up, and other additional websites.
+- 👨‍💻  I’m currently building an E-commerce website from the ground up, and other additional websites.
 - 📖  I’m currently learning everything because there is never enough of information, the more you learn the quickest you realize it
-- 👯  I’m looking to collaborate with other web developers and being more involved in EddieHubCommunity.
+- 👯  I’m looking to collaborate with other web developers and in EddieHubCommunity.
-- 🥅 2021 Goals: Contribute more to Open Source projects, keep learning in all aspect of life not just Code, in other words keep evolving and be all i can be.
+- 🥅 2021 Goals: Contribute more to Open Source projects, keep learning in all aspects of life, not just Code, in other words, keep evolving and be all i can be.
 - 💬 Ask me about anything, I am open to conversations, contact me in twitter : https://twitter.com/iason9G